bgeils-scale/ec2-notebook-setup/README.md

 # ec2-notebook-setup

-The following setup allows you to develop and train models on an ec2 instance, while developing in your native chrome browser.
-The following allows for each project to have a separate python shell and differing package versions.
+The following setup allows you to develop and train models on an ec2 instance in your native chrome browser.

+#### Why is this useful?
+- Access larger memory, storage and compute using AWS
+- Your computer won't run slow when you have larger tasks running
+- Doesn't require you to develop locally and then execute remotely (everything is remote - but running in your local browser.. yay port forwarding)

+The setup allows for each project to have a separate python shell and differing package versions.
 - Project 1: python 3.8.0 with numpy version X
 - Project 2: python 3.8.0 with numpy version Y
 - Project 3: python 3.7.5 with numpy version X